acc-java1/sources/README_DAY1.txt

 cd ../bin

-From the bi directory, run your main class with:
+From the bin directory, run your main class with:

 java edu.acc.java1.foo.Main